Trokir/easy-vendor/docs/SPRINT_AUDIT.md

 ## Accomplishments

 1. **Testing**
+   - Successfully migrated from Jest to Vitest
-   - All tests are now passing (102/102)
+   - All tests are passing (102/102)
-   - DMCA service implementation fixed and fully tested
+   - CCPA service implementation completed and tested
    - Repository mocking pattern successfully implemented
-   - Authentication context tests fixed
+   - Service mocks fixed and improved

 2. **Code Quality**
    - Reduced linter errors from 24 to 18